-Education Debt Refinance Programs Offer Choice to BorrowersJune 27, 2016
+Student Loan Refinance Programs Offer Choice to BorrowersJune 27, 2016

 Until recently, college graduates interested in consolidating student loan debt had limited options beyond bundling multiple federal loans into one single payment.
 However, a new trend, driven largely in part by private lenders, extends borrower benefits beyond consolidation to offer more choices that fit the borrower’s needs, especially when compared to the traditional, “one size fits all” approach associated with federal programs.

 Alternatively, borrowers who are comfortable with their current payment amount — or could afford to contribute a little more each month — may want to consider shortening their loan term, as shorter loan terms may generate lower interest rates, thereby resulting in greater interest savings over the life of the loan.
 Some borrowers could achieve the best of both worlds: simultaneously lowering their monthly payments with a longer term, while still enjoying a lower total loan cost due to a decrease in interest rates.
 Furthermore, unlike federal programs, many private student loan consolidation programs allow borrowers to combine both federal and private education debt, extending any potential benefits to their entire student loan profile.

-Additionally, depending on factors such as creditworthiness and interest rates on current loans, the new loan may have a higher monthly payment or interest rate.
-Given these possible scenarios, some people may still find the convenience of having one loan payment is worth the process.
-The good news is that if a borrower decides that refinancing all of his or her student loans is not ideal, he or she may also choose to refinance only the loans for which interest rates would decrease — a benefit that is possible due to the fact that student loan interest rates vary depending on the type of loan and when it was originated.
+Additionally, depending on factors such as creditworthiness and interest rates on current loans, the refinanced student loan may have a higher monthly payment or interest rate.
+Given these possible scenarios, some people may still find the convenience of having one student loan payment is worth the process.
+The good news is that if a borrower decides that refinancing all of his or her student loans is not ideal, he or she may also choose to refinance only the student loans for which interest rates would decrease — a benefit that is possible due to the fact that student loan interest rates vary depending on the type of loan and when it was originated.